Monday, April 13, 2026

 Summing It Up

-In summary, while younger women in their 20s are making progress in closing and even reversing the gender pay gap in some areas of earning potential, this phenomenon ends somewhere around age 30.
-So, while the data and evidence show a positive trend towards younger women nearing parity with men, these women must continue to develop and work towards addressing systemic issues that still contribute to the overall gender wage gap.
+Although the data and evidence show a positive trend towards younger women nearing parity with men, women must continue to develop and work towards addressing systemic issues that still contribute to the overall gender wage gap.

-Prediction: This appears to be more than a temporary trend.
+Prediction: This movement appears to be more than a temporary trend.
 We’ve entered a new paradigm shift, so as long as American customs and laws remain relatively fair.
-As a result, women will continue to surge.
-And it’s not inconceivable that American women will outearn their male peers across the board by 2050.
+As a result, women will continue to surge, and that won’t end when women hit their 30s.
+And it’s conceivable that American women will outearn their male peers across the board by 2054.
 In fact, I’m predicting just that.

 author avatar